MicrosoftDocs/quantum-docs-pr/articles/tutorials/explore-entanglement.md

 If you need a variable whose value can change, such as `numOnes` in the example, you can declare the variable with the `mutable` keyword.
-A mutable variable's value may be changed using a `set` statement.
+A mutable variable's value may be changed using a `setQubitState` statement.

 In both cases, the type of a variable is inferred by the compiler.
 Q# doesn't require any type annotations for variables.